CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 5. Mob Programming
 6. Staff Vs Architect/Platforming

 ## Unit Testing

 Unit tests should be: 1.
 Fast (< 10 ms, <150ms if database integration is involved) 2.
 Isolated 3.
 Concise.
-Practices such as TDD as best done in pairing/mobbing environments initially as its a very hard practice to achieve from a discipline point of view.
+Practices such as TDD are best done in pairing/mobbing environments initially as its a very hard practice to achieve from a discipline point of view.
 After a sufficient amount of time (think years, not months, especially not weeks) you may be able to TDD on greenfield projects.